KoljaB/RealtimeSTT/README.md

 #### Wake Word Parameters

+- **wakeword_backend** (str, default="pvporcupine"): Specifies the backend library to use for wake word detection.
+Supported options include 'pvporcupine' for using the Porcupine wake word engine or 'oww' for using the OpenWakeWord engine.

+- **openwakeword_model_paths** (str, default=None): Comma-separated paths to model files for the openwakeword library.
+These paths point to custom models that can be used for wake word detection when the openwakeword library is selected as the wakeword_backend.

+- **openwakeword_inference_framework** (str, default="onnx"): Specifies the inference framework to use with the openwakeword library.
+Supported frameworks include 'onnx' for using the Open Neural Network Exchange format, which can provide performance optimizations over other formats.

-- **wake_words** (str, default=""): Wake words for initiating the recording.
+- **wake_words** (str, default=""): Initiate recording when using the 'pvporcupine' wakeword backend.
 Multiple wake words can be provided as a comma-separated string.
-Supported wake words are: alexa, americano, blueberry, bumblebee, computer, grapefruits, grasshopper, hey google, hey siri, jarvis, ok google, picovoice, porcupine, terminator
+Supported wake words are: alexa, americano, blueberry, bumblebee, computer, grapefruits, grasshopper, hey google, hey siri, jarvis, ok google, picovoice, porcupine, terminator.
+For the 'openwakeword' backend, wake words are automatically extracted from the provided model files, so specifying them here is not necessary.

 - **wake_words_sensitivity** (float, default=0.6): Sensitivity level for wake word detection (0 for least sensitive, 1 for most sensitive).

 - **wake_word_activation_delay** (float, default=0): Duration in seconds after the start of monitoring before the system switches to wake word activation if no voice is initially detected.
 If set to zero, the system uses wake word activation immediately.

 - **wake_word_timeout** (float, default=5): Duration in seconds after a wake word is recognized.
 If no subsequent voice activity is detected within this window, the system transitions back to an inactive state, awaiting the next wake word or voice activation.

+- **wake_word_buffer_duration** (float, default=0.1): Duration in seconds to buffer audio data during wake word detection.
+This helps in cutting out the wake word from the recording buffer so it does not falsely get detected along with the following spoken text, ensuring cleaner and more accurate transcription start triggers.
+Increase this if parts of the wake word get detected as text.

 - **on_wakeword_detected**: A callable function triggered when a wake word is detected.